jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1a.md

-+++
+---
+title: "The Development of Militaries"
+heading: "Chapter 1 Part 1a"
+date: 2020-12-31
+image: "/covers/wn.jpg"
-title=  "The Development of Militaries" description=  "The art of war is certainly the noblest of all arts." date=  2020-12-30 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-9b-unproductive" linkbtext=  "unproductive" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-9d-foreign-systems" linkftext=  "foreign-systems" heading=  "Chapter 1 Part 1a" icon=  "/icons/smith.png"
+description: "The art of war is certainly the noblest of all arts"
-+++
+icon: "/icons/smith.png"
+---

 ## Part 1: Defence Expenditures